tcberner/kde6-overlay/README.md

 ```

-The [patch](https://people.freebsd.org/~tcberner/patches/0001-KDE6-mask-some-file-in-Qt-5-base-ports-that-are-inst.patch) disables some parts in the kf5-ports in the tree that will allow you to install konsole, kate, dolphin, gwenview and okular inside your KDE Plasma 6 desktop.
+The KDE Gear ports included in this overlay are mostly Qt6 based.
+So installing konsole for example will give you a Qt6-based konsole.